 Platform · AI Funnel

-Describe your AI flow in TOML.
+AI Funnel — describe your edge AI flow in TOML.

 AI · intelligence layer